-You must write at least two complete sentences of original thought per page of text read.
+You should write about two to three complete sentences of original thought per page of text read.

 However, you should not feel restricted by this minimal requirement: jot down your ideas, feelings, questions, and mental connections to other things in your own world whenever you read an intriguing bit of text.